Projected Cosmological Constraints from Strongly Lensed Supernovae with the Roman Space Telescope: Simulating Lens Catalogs for the Roman Space Telescope

 The work of \citet[][hereafter \citetalias{oguri_gravitationally_2010}]{oguri_gravitationally_2010} produced mock catalogs of strongly lensed quasars and SN for a series of current and future surveys.
 These included the \textit{Vera Rubin Observatory} \textit{Legacy Survey of Space and Time} (LSST) and the Joint Dark Energy Mission (JDEM), a concept telescope similar to the current \textit{Roman Space Telescope}.
 The \citetalias{oguri_gravitationally_2010} LSST catalog includes systems that produce lensed SN as doubly-imaged (doubles) and quadruply-imaged (quads), for a 10-year survey (in 3 month seasons) covering 20\,000 $\rm{deg}^2$.
 This procedure does not include image analysis, and therefore \citetalias{oguri_gravitationally_2010} assumed that lensed images are resolved if separated by more than $2/3~\theta_{psf}$, where $\theta_{psf}$ is the instrument PSF full width at half maximum (FWHM).

 We follow the methodology of \citetalias{oguri_gravitationally_2010} to create similar catalogs of lensing systems based on the survey parameters presented in Section \ref{sub:sn_surveys} and Table \ref{tab:rst_survey}, with an update of the velocity function of galaxies (the distribution of galaxies as a function of velocity dispersion) that adds redshift evolution \citep{oguri_effect_2018}.
 As detailed in \citetalias{oguri_gravitationally_2010}, the velocity dispersion serves as a proxy for the total galaxy mass, used to define the lensing potential.
+We follow \citetalias{oguri_gravitationally_2010} by restricting our simulations in this work to galaxy-scale lenses, leaving predictions for group- and cluster-scale lenses to future work.
+This simplification enables simpler modeling of the lens parameters, and is reasonable as galaxy-scale lenses will dominate both the total lens population and the systems most useful for cosmology.
 Each survey in Table \ref{sub:sn_surveys} has a mock catalog produced that matches its specifications, so that the yields and properties of each strategy can be analyzed.